ReactionMechanismGenerator/RMG-website/README.md

 The website may take some time to load, as the RMG database must be loaded from the disk every time the webserver is restarted.

 ### 4. Usage Notes
-When you rebuild any `Model` class within a models.py file, you have to modify the sql tables.
-This step is more complex now that Django has moved to a migration model.
+When you rebuild any `Model` class within a models.py file, you have to modify the sql tables via Django's migration model.

-For production, it is necessary to create a migration.
-However, RMG-website has not fully transitioned to using migrations, so detailed instructions are not available at this point.

-For local development, it is possible to simply recreate the necessary database tables.
-For instance if you changed `rmgweb/rmg/models.py`, the module name is `rmg`.

-1. Generate sql commands for dropping the tables:
+This can be done as follows:

+1. In the ``RMG-website`` directory, run:

     ```
-    python manage.py sqlclear rmg
-    ```

-2. Copy the section starting with `BEGIN` and ending with `COMMIT`.
-3. Start the database shell:

-    ```
-    python manage.py dbshell
+    python manage.py makemigrations
-    ```

-4. Paste the copied commands, then use `CRTL+D` to exit.
-5. Regenerate the tables and start the server:

-    ```
     python manage.py migrate
-    python manage.py runserver
+    python manage.py collectstatic --clear --noinput
     ```

+2. If in a development environment, commit these migrations along with your other changes.
+This is not needed in production.

 ## Credits
 - [Professor William H. Green's research group](http://cheme.scripts.mit.edu/green-group/) at the